 Mental health disorders are emotional and behavioural problems that are “outside the normal range” for a child or young person’s age or gender.

-Safeguarding issues can present via peer-on-peer abuse, whereby a pupil is subject to significant harm by another pupil or pupils.
+Peer-on-peer abuse is where a pupil is subject to significant harm by another pupil or pupils.
+This includes sexual violence and sexual harassment between children.

 Private fostering involves someone other than a parent or close relative becoming responsible for the day-to-day care of a child under the age of 16 (or 18 if the child has disabilities).